 Gardening Hints & Tips

-Seasonal advice and growing tips for our varied Scottish climate.
+Advice and growing tips for our varied Scottish climate.
 The huge diversity of landscape, weather and light conditions make gardening in Scotland both a challenge and a delight.
-We do experience all four seasons – spring, summer, autumn and winter – although in some parts of Scotland the timings of the seasons may feel different!
+We do experience all four seasons (sometimes all in one day) although in some parts of Scotland the timings of the seasons may feel different!

 Don’t miss the regular updates on activities and progress with fruit and vegetable growing from the Caley Demonstration Allotment in Edinburgh which feature on our blog page.